josephbulger/ThemeSwitcher/readme.markdown

    [Wijmo's Themes](http://wijmo.com/widgets/theming/).
 I'm just using Wijmo as an example because I, myself, am not a designer, and I needed a reference for how to do this.
 As such, I'm not afiliated with Wijmo in any way.

+3. You can easily exclude themes by passing in an array of the names which you want to exclude.

 The Examples
 ----------------